-Setting up your fundraising page is super easy, just head on over to JustGiving and click the start fundraising button.
+Setting up your fundraising page is super easy, just head on over to our dedicated Game Changers page and register your challenge there.

 On your fundraising page you will be able to change the name of your page, set and update your target, add photos and personalise your page by adding a story about why you are fundraising for Children with Cancer UK.